bhklab/eacon_cnv_pipeline/README.md

 ### R Dependencies

-R dependencies are handled via `singularity` and all rules in this pipeline will run within the container defined in `env/Dockerfile`.
+R dependencies are handled via `renv` and all rules in this pipeline will use the local R package cache stored in the `renv` directory.
-`Snakemake` uses `singularity` to run containerized pipelines, and this dependency was installed automatically via `conda` in the previous step.

-We have already built the container images and pushed them to Dockerhub, so you shouldn't need to build them yourself locally.
-To run the pipeline, you do not need to install `docker`, however you will need it if you want to rebuild the image.

-The images we have versioned for this pipeline are assay specific tto minimize thier size with ensuring reproducibily and portability.
-To minimize the size of our software environments we have modularized each container to include only the minimum software packages to run your analysis pipeline.
+To install all R dependencies run:

+`Rscript -e 'library(renv); renv::init();'`

 If you wish to isolate the R dependencies from your Conda environment R libraries, you can use this command instead:

 `Rscript -e 'library(renv); renv::isolate(); renv::init(bare=TRUE)'`